 Critical Human Rights and the Politics of Trafficking

 My first book, Economies of Violence: Transnational Feminism, Postsocialism, and the Politics of Sex Trafficking (2015) is an analysis of the resurgence of global anti-trafficking discourse at the end of the Cold War.
 With the demise of state socialist economies and the onslaught of economic and political instabilities, human trafficking became an urgent human rights focal point.
 While not a new category of concern, human trafficking was cast as an aberration of global capitalism and a pathology of an emerging postsocialist neoliberal order.
 Key to this framing was the racialized (white) figure of “Natasha,” a post-Soviet victim of trafficking in the sex trade.
 This real yet mythologized figure created an image of trafficking as primarily a sex crime unrelated to economic and political precarity.
-I argue that the confluence of postsocialist neoliberalism and an uncritical liberal feminist agenda mobilized carceral agendas in Europe and globally.
+I argue that the confluence of postsocialist neoliberalism and a narrow liberal feminist agenda mobilized carceral agendas in Europe and globally.
 To this day, there is a human rights deficit at the heart of anti-trafficking.